csmap-surveys/csmap-surveys.github.io/twitter_compliance_csmap.md

 Your participation is helping us to learn more about how people use Twitter in the United States.
 You can learn more about our research here: <a href="https://csmapnyu.org">csmapnyu.org</a>.

-**By being part of this study, you will tell us abou tposts you see on your Twitter timeline.**
+**By being part of this study, you will tell us about posts you see on your Twitter timeline.**

 ### You need to send Tweets from your timeline regularly for a month.

 Over the course of the study, you can submit up to 10 screenshots for the maximum rewards.

-1. Scroll through the Tweets on the Fact-checking feed and see if you find anything interesting.
+1. Scroll through the Tweets on yoru timeline and see if you find anything interesting.

-2. Each day, you will receive a link to a survey asking you to submit a link or a screenshot of a Tweet that you found interesting on the fact-checking timeline.
+2. Each day, you will receive a link to a survey asking you to submit a link or a screenshot of a Tweet that you found interesting on your timeline.
 (For instructions on how to create a screenshot on your current device, visit <a href="https://www.take-a-screenshot.org/">https://www.take-a-screenshot.org/</a>.)
 3. You will also be asked to type a 1-2 sentence response about why you found the Tweet interesting.